Hoyasumii/avengers-endgame/README.md

 OKOYE: She's got help.

 [Pepper lands next to Okoye, followed by Mantis, Shuri, the Wasp, 2014 Gamora and Nebula.
-Tha
+Than